freeipa/freeipa/doc/designs/expired_certificate_pruning.md

 Cron: 0 0 1 * *
 ```

+### Manual pruning

+`# ipa-acme-manage pruning --run`

+This is useful for testing the configuration or if the user wants to use the system cron or systemd timers for handling automation.

 ## Implementation

 For online REST operations (login, run job) we will use the `ipaserver/plugins/dogtag.py::RestClient` class to manage the requests.
 This will take care of the authentication cookie, etc.
 The class uses dogtag.https_request() will can take PEM cert and key files as arguments.
 These will be used for authentication.

 For the non-REST operations (configuration, cron settings) the tool will fork out to pki-server ca-config-set.